Shrub Steppe - Eastern Washington State

 Adult wasps feed on flower nectar.
 The pictured wasp was roughly two inches long and was found feeding on the nectar of rabbitbrush flowers.
 It ranges throughout the United States and southern Canada, preferring to inhabit open areas.

-» Other Eastern Washington Wasps
+» Other eastern Washington Wasps

 Picture of thread-waisted wasp excavating a nest - ammophila